Ascaniolamp/ROMeo-JSON/README.md

 - `consoles` : {key : string} - Keys are the console' names and their values are the paths to their respective JSON file.

 ### Optional parameters
+The default values are used in case the parameters haven't been set.

-- `styleLogos` : boolean - If set to `false` the download buttons won't show the website's logo.
+- `styleLogos` : boolean (default : `true`) - If set to `false` the download buttons won't show the website's logo.
-- `maxItems` : number - The maximum number of items to display in a single page.
+- `maxItems` : number (default : `0`) - The maximum number of items to display in a single page.
+If set to a number smaller than one, all the items will be shown in a single page.
 - `sitesLogos` : {key : string} = Keys are the website's domain name (ex. `"vimm.net"`), values are paths to their respective logo file.
 - `logoThemes` : {key : string} = Keys are logo file paths, values are their themes (`"dark"` or `"light"`).